slicesofdata/indri-vanilla/README.md

 # indri-vanilla
-A little project for examining vanilla-extract making
+A little project for examining vanilla-extract making and rating performance.

 # Directory Structure